 2018 l 2014 l 2010 2006 l 2002 l 1998 2006 l 2002 l 1998

 Mayor Judy Ritter has been a business owner and resident in the community for over four decades.
-Since Judy was elected to the City Council in 1998 and elected Mayor in November, 2010, and again in 2014, the City of Vista has moved forward with its vision to keep the City financially stable, to invest in the community, and to provide local residents and business owners the many recreational, cultural, and business opportunities available to them.
+Since elected to the City Council in 1998 and elected to Mayor in 2010, and re-elected Mayor of Vista in 2014 and 2018, the City of Vista has moved forward with its vision to ensure the City's financial sustainability, to invest in the community, and to provide the community with diverse recreational, cultural, and business opportunities.

-- New businesses to the city include: Mossy BMW of Vista, Living Spaces, John Deere Water, Hyatt and Marriott hotels; generating funds that provide for fire and sheriff’s services, as well as other city services that keep the city operating.
+New businesses over the past few years include: Mossy BMW of Vista, Living Spaces, John Deere Water, Hyatt and Marriott hotels and soon to be constructed Honda dealership; generating funds that provide for fire and sheriff’s services, as well as other city services that keep the city operating.

 - Over 6,500 pothole repairs annually, 172 miles of sewer lines cleaned every three years, and graffiti removal within 48 hours of notification.
-The Paseo Santa Fe Improvement Project was designed and is under construction.
+The Paseo Santa Fe Phase I Improvements were completed in 2016 and Phase II is under construction.
 Vista has the emerging distinction as the micro brewery capital of North County.

 - Over $14 million invested in road projects and other public works infrastructure over the past five years.

 - Initiated Strategic Collaboration efforts to bring prosperity to the North County region with cities of Carlsbad, Escondido, Oceanside, and San Marcos which resulted in Innovate 78 efforts.

 - Vista’s Business Park growth of over 900 local, national, and global companies employing over 24,000 people.

 - Collaborating and using resources regionally with adjoining cities and Sheriff on gang suppression.

 - Homeless Master Plan was initiated with the goal of ending homelessness in the area.